-(Before public hearing when a public hearing is required) // Tampa Hillsborough Expressway Authority Robert Frey, Director of Planning and Innovation Date / Tampa Hillsborough Expressway Authority Greg Slater, CEO Date 8.0 Public Involvement 1. \square A public hearing is not required.
-2. A public hearing will be held on The draft PEIR is public and comments are allowed to be submitted to the contact below • Contact Information: 3. ⊠ A public hearing was held on February 22, 2022, and the transet 4. □ An opportunity for a public hearing was afforded and was doce · or family status.
-The final PEIR reflects consideration of the PD&E Study and the Public Hearing. / Tampa Hillsborough Expressway Authority Greg Slater, CEO Date
+// mpa Hillsborough Expressway Authority obert Frey, Director of Planning and Innovation Date // ampa Hillsborough Expressway Authority reg Slater, CEO Date .0 Public Involvement 1. \square A public hearing is not required.
+2. A public hearing will be held on The draft PEIR is and comments are allowed to be submitted to the contact and comments are allowed to be submitted to the contact below until